yjxiong/crawler/README.md

 You can set the place for saving the videos and images by setting `video_save_folder` and `image_save_folder`.

 You can either set the number of items to crawl in the config file or by method argument.

+Put the link file in `/link/` and run:

 ```python